jellybelly881111/nonMNIST/README.md

 # nonMNIST
-derivative of formula and implementation for deep learning
+Derivative of formula and implementation for deep learning

 The two pdf files provide detail derivation of formulas appear in Udacity [Deep Learning](https://www.udacity.com/course/deep-learning--ud730) lecture.